errantmind/faf/README.md

 * nightly Rust

 FaF recommends:
 * [clang-13 and lld-13](https://apt.llvm.org/) to be installed and available in PATH.
-The version (i.e. 13) may change over time as Rust's `rustc` updates its LLVM version
+The version (i.e. 13) may change over time as Rust's `rustc` updates its LLVM version.
+See the example project for recommended compiler flags.
 * to be run as root; it is not required though.
 FaF uses root to set process priority as well as a setting or two related to the socket options